 By Stanley White and Suzanne Barlyn

-TOKYO/NEW YORK Oct 16 (Reuters) - Asian stocks gave up early gains and fell on Friday, as a resurgence of coronavirus infections in Europe and the United States hurt risk appetite.
+TOKYO/NEW YORK Oct 16 (Reuters) - Asian stocks edged higher on Friday, buoyed by gains in China, but the mood was cautious due to a resurgence of coronavirus infections in Europe and the United States.

-Shares in China .CSI300 initially rose as investors snapped up banking shares due to an improving earnings outlook, but the broader market surrendered those gains and fell 0.55%.
+Shares in China .CSI300 rose 0.39% as investors snapped up banking shares due to an improving earnings outlook.

 Oil futures extended declines in Asian trade as another round of lockdowns to contain the spread of the coronavirus threatens to further weaken global energy demand.

 U.S. President Donald Trump's offer on Thursday to raise the size of a fiscal stimulus package to win the support of Republicans and Democrats helped narrow Wall Street losses, though many investors still believe a deal is unlikely before the Nov.
 3 election.

 "There's a bit of worry there and also at what we're seeing in America and in Europe regarding the virus and how it seems to be taking hold pretty significantly again," said Grant Williamson, investment adviser at Hamilton Hindin Greene in Christchurch, New Zealand.

 On Wall Street, the Dow Jones Industrial Average .DJI fell 0.07%, the S&P 500 .SPX 0.15% and the Nasdaq Composite .IXIC dropped 0.47%.

 An unexpected rise in U.S. weekly jobless claims figures added to worries about a sputtering world economy, especially in the face of a spike in COVID-19 cases in Europe.